Anni-Frid Lyngstad: 1985–2004: Later career

 For the 2004 semi-final of the Eurovision Song Contest, staged in Istanbul thirty years after ABBA had won the contest in Brighton, Lyngstad appeared in a special comedy video made for the interval act, entitled Our Last Video.
-All four members of the group appeared briefly in cameo roles, as did the singer Cher and British comedian Rik Mayall amongst others.
+All four members of the group appeared briefly in cameo roles, as did the singer Cher and British comedian Rik Mayall among others.
 The video was not included in the official DVD release of the Eurovision Contest, but was issued as a separate DVD release on the Universal Music label.
 It was billed as the first time the four had worked together since the group split in 1982 although they each filmed their appearances separately.
-Also in 2004, Lyngstad appeared with former bandmates Benny Andersson and Björn Ulvaeus in London at the fifth anniversary performance of Mamma Mia!, the musical based on ABBA songs.
+Also in 2004, Lyngstad appeared with former bandmates Benny Andersson and Björn Ulvaeus in London at the fifth-anniversary performance of Mamma Mia!, the musical based on ABBA songs.
 In 2008, she joined all three of her former ABBA colleagues at the Swedish premiere of Mamma Mia! at the arena Cirkus in Stockholm.

 2005–present: Hiatus from music, selected public appearances and ABBA reunion

-On 15 November 2005, to celebrate Lyngstad's 60th birthday, Universal Records released the box set Frida – 4xCD 1xDVD, consisting of all the solo albums she recorded for Polar Music and Anderson Records, including a set of bonus tracks.
-Also included was Frida – The DVD, a 3,5 hour documentary where Lyngstad talks about her entire career in the music business.
+On 15 November 2005, to celebrate Lyngstad's 60th birthday, Universal Records released the box set Frida: 4×CD 1×DVD, consisting of all the solo albums she recorded for Polar Music and Anderson Records, including a set of bonus tracks.
+Also included was Frida: The DVD, a 3.5-hour documentary where Lyngstad talks about her entire career in the music business.
 Filmed in the Swiss Alps, she talks about her singing technique and about her career both before and after ABBA, and explains how songs were performed and recorded.
-In collaboration with Swedish TV, SVT, the film included many clips from her early television performances, such as her first TV performance with "En Ledig Dag", ("A Day Off").
-Also included are TV documentaries about the making and recordings of Something's Going On and Djupa andetag (Deep Breaths).
+In collaboration with Swedish TV, SVT, the film included many clips from her early television performances, such as her first TV performance with "En ledig dag" ("A Day Off").
+Also included are TV documentaries about the making and recordings of Something's Going On and Djupa andetag ("Deep Breaths").

 In 2007, Lyngstad became one of the initial patrons of the Zermatt Unplugged Music Festival along with Jon Lord and Claude Nobs.

 In September 2010, a new album by musician Georg Wadenius titled Reconnection was released.
 Lyngstad and Wadenius had discussed working together for many years, as they had long been good friends.
 The album opens with her rendition of the traditional tune "Morning Has Broken", previously covered by Cat Stevens.
 This song is a favourite for Frida and the song was also on the playlist in the church for Frida and Prince Ruzzo's wedding on 26 August 1992.